DrMohmX/takeanote/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:  A little information about me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Rustam Karimov.
+I hve a great aility in Linux Administrationing

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+- You'll learn Red Hat tips for exam and daily administartion life.

 ### My story